Dispersive cavity-mediated quantum gate between driven dot-donor nuclear spins: Nuclear spin photon coupling

-This result unveils that choosing the drive frequency $\omega_d$ appropriately allows to tune the nuclear spin splitting in resonance with the microwave photons.
-Hence, the drive allows to compensate the otherwise existing large energy mismatch.
+allows to tune the nuclear spin splitting in resonance ($\delta\omega_d=0$) or close to resonance ($\delta\omega_d\neq0$) with the microwave photons.
+Hence, the drive allows to compensate ($\delta\omega_d=0$) or partially compensate \textcolor{Black}{($\delta\omega_d\neq0$)} the otherwise existing large energy mismatch.
+This effect is sketched in Fig.~\ref{fig:leveldiagram}.

 It remains to discuss whether there is an effective nuclear spin photon coupling.
 For this purpose we consider the QDD system prepared in its ground state and the microwave resonator populated by one photon, i.e. $\ket{-,\downarrow,\Uparrow,1}$.
 The analysis of $V^{\mathrm{ R}}$ \eqref{eq:VR} unveils that a fourth order process involving the dipole coupling ($\propto g_c$), the hyperfine interaction ($\propto A$), the magnetic field gradient ($\propto b_x$) and the drive ($\propto\epsilon_d$) couples this state to the state with the cavity photon annihilated and the nuclear spin flipped, as illustrated in Fig.~\ref{fig:coupling_scheme}, such that an effective transverse nuclear spin-photon coupling is expected to emerge.
 Exploiting the nuclear-spin photon coupling for quantum information applications is mostly of interest if the two states with opposite nuclear spin orientation defining a nuclear spin qubit correspond to the two lowest energy states of the QDD system with and without the drive.
 While this condition is usually fulfilled in the non-driven scenario, according to \eqref{eq:Hd} ${2t_c-\omega_d,\,B_z-\omega_d>A/4}$ is required in the presence of the drive and, therefore, the following discussion is restricted to this regime.